 National Tulip Day

 National Tulip Day is an event held in January on Dam Square in Amsterdam, where thousands of thousands of Tulips are free to pick.
-The event usually occurs on the 3rd Sunday of January.
-Unfortunately due to Covid-19, the free picking events in 2021 and 2022 have not been able to proceed.
-You can follow the Tulip Promotion Nederlands for information on dates in 2023.
+The event usually occurs on the 3rd Saturday of January.

 Amsterdam Tulip Fields